 If you place the ThinkPad T480s and X1 Carbon far enough apart, you’ll have a hard time telling the difference between them.
 They both adopt the usual jet-black color scheme with a soft-touch surface, and they both sport the usual ThinkPad logo with glowing red “i.”
 Hold them in your hand with your eyes closed, and they’d both dish up the same robust build quality that’s been engineered to meet MIL-STD-810G specifications.

 You would eventually notice, though, that the X1 Carbon is considerably thinner and lighter (0.62 inches and 2.49 pounds) than the T480s (0.72 inches and 2.9 pounds).
-The latter’s additional heft didn’t add much in terms of advantages, either, as connectivity was almost identical between the two with the T480s alone having an integrated Ethernet port.
-They both support Lenovo’s innovative ThinkPad Pro Dock.
+The latter’s additional heft didn’t add much in terms of advantages, either, as connectivity was almost identical between the two.
+The T480s alone has an integrated Ethernet port, but they both support Lenovo’s innovative ThinkPad Pro Dock.

 Both notebooks also build in the usual ThinkPad keyboard design, similar touchpads, and the obligatory red TrackPoint nubbin in the center of the keyboard that’s de rigueur for ThinkPad fans.
 We did find the X1 Carbon’s keyboard to be snappier and more precise and the T480s version to be somewhat stiff.